-My goal is that Live Simply Natural be a resource to help you feel empowered when making food choices.
+My goal is for Live Simply Natural to be a resource to help you feel empowered when making food choices.
 I’m a big believer that eating a well-balanced diet is the best way to maintain good health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of my fall and winter time favorites – CARROTS!

 Produce Guide: Carrots

-Carrots are one of the highest contributors of vitamin A, antioxidants, and othernutrients.
+Carrots are one of the highest contributors to vitamin A, antioxidants, and other nutrients.
 Evidence suggests that eating more antioxidant-rich fruits and vegetables, such as carrots, can help reduce the risks of cancer and cardiovascular disease.
-Carrots also provide ample amounts of vitamins C, D, E and K, as well as many minerals such as magnesium, potassium and calcium.
+Carrots also provide ample amounts of vitamins C, D, E, and K, as well as many minerals such as magnesium, potassium, and calcium.
 Carrots are also highly nutritious and cleansing due to their high fiber content.